maxblee/clipivot/README.md

 You can also tell `clipivot` to use something other than commas as a field delimiter.
 By default, `clipivot` will assume that files ending with the `.tsv` or `.tab` extensions are tab-delimited, while other files are assumed to be comma-separated.
-However, both of those can be overriden.
+However, both of those can be overridden.
 You can select any other single-byte UTF-8 character as a delimiter using the `-d` option, or you can use the `-t` flag to choose to read tabs as the file dilimiter.